ericbulloch/kwmd/operating_systems/linux.md

 -r-------- . kwmd kwmd 108 Sep 22  2025 file1.txt
 ```

-Here are some commands and what it would result in:
+Here are some `chmod` commands with symbolic notation and what it would result in:

 | Command | Result |
 | --- | --- |